 - Card header: Alpha symbol and name at the top, followed by a State symbol. - Card body: Checkpoints of the Alpha State.
+If provided, the short description of a checkpoint is used as the default.

-Figure 9.39 - Software System Alpha Definition Card
+Figure 9.40 - Software System Alpha Definition Card